Superalgos/Superalgos/README.md

 * Visually design your own trading strategies.
 * Visually design your own indicators.
 * Visually design your own plotters to visualize your indicators.
+* Visually design your data-mining operations.
 * Download historical market data from crypto exchanges.
 * Backtest your strategies against historical data.
 * Run live trading sessions.
 * Run arbitrary data-mining operations of any size.
-* Consume the data mined with your trading strategies.
+* Feed your trading strategies with the data mined.

 ## Superalgos is user-centric